maxschlapfer/MacAdminHelpers/AppStoreExtract/README.md

 - go back to the terminal and continue the script by pressing any key to stop processing downloads

 - answer the following question with yes (y) to finalize and clean up the downloaded packages

-__Compatibility with macOS Catalina__:
-The scripts runs on macOS Catalina, but the finalize step (renaming the package) is not working as Apple has changed the way this information is distributed.
-Until now, I do not have a solution for this.

-The workaround is: Do not finalize the download and rename the package(s) manually.

 ### other known problems
 If the App ist to small (didn't find an exact size) the extraction might fail sometimes, probably when the installation is finished to fast.